RIT-EVT/IMU/docs/source/srs.rst

 Product Scope
 -------------

-The DEV1 IMU measures acceleration and position data for the DEV1 bike.
-The DEV IMU reports its measurements over the DEV1 CAN network to provide a general overview of the bike's orientation for other boards to act accordingly for optimal performance.
+The DEV1 IMU measures inertial data for the DEV1 bike.
+The DEV1 IMU reports its measurements over the DEV1 CAN network for other boards to act accordingly for optimal performance.

 Overview
 --------